Skip to main content

 The people behind the inner workings.

-The core team is a team of five who work from 1-day to 5-days a week with the Inquiry.
+The core team is a team who work towards the delivery of Social Action Inquiry Scotland.
 They are involved in the operational and dreaming sides of the Inquiry.
 Their skills and passions are in the areas of social action, research and communications.

-In the Inquiry we have adopted a co-model with the Co-Chairs and Co-Leads.
+In the Inquiry a co-model was adopted with the Co-Chairs and Co-Leads.
 This means that each individual in the ‘co’ brings different perspectives and experience, both working in harmony together.

 Guides